citp/privacy-policy-historical/r/ra/rab/rabobankamerica.com.md

 Further, we maintain strict internal policies and procedural safeguards against unauthorized use or disclosure of Customer information.

-How does Rabobank, N.A. collect my personal information? | We collect your personal information, for example, when you
+How does Rabobank, N.A. collect my personal information? | We collect your personal information, for example, when you:

   * open an account or apply for a loan
   * pay your bills or use your credit or debit card
   * make deposits or withdrawals from your account

 We also collect your personal information from others, such as credit bureaus or other companies.
-Why can't I limit all sharing? | Federal law gives you the right to limit only
+Why can't I limit all sharing? | Federal law gives you the right to limit only:

   * sharing for affiliates' everyday business purposes—information about your creditworthiness
   * affiliates from using your information to market to you
   * sharing for nonaffiliates to market to you

 State laws and individual companies may give you additional rights to limit sharing.
+See below for more on your rights.
 What happens when I limit sharing for an account I hold jointly with someone else? | Your choice will apply to all of your accounts and everyone on your accounts.
 Defintions
 ---